Data collected by Pega Predictive Diagnostic Cloud

 PDC collects the following data from monitored nodes:

-- Parameter page – Some parameters from the current parameter page are sent along with the alert.
+- Parameter page – Some parameters from the current parameter page are sent together with the alert.
 The parameter page contains important contextual information about the functions that run in the monitored application.
-The required parameters are sent to a whitelist in Pega Platform.
-All the remaining parameters are filtered out and excluded.
-You can configure the whitelist to send additional parameters as necessary to provide more context for your alerts.
+The required parameters are sent to an allow list in Pega Platform.
+All the remaining parameters are filtered out and excluded from the alert.

 - Database alerts – The database query is sent as a part of the alert.
 All business data values are removed in the SQL calls with